How well do you know Wing Chun Movies?

 Let’s start with the Wing Chun movie that reignited and shot worldwide interest in Wing Chun Kung Fu through the roof.

 Ip Man 2: Legend of the Grandmaster (2010): I really hate when a sequel isn’t as good as the first one.
-Especially, when the sequel is so poor that you feel that they only made it for the money.
+Especially when the sequel is so poor, you feel they only made it for the money.
 Fortunately, the Wing Chun moves are awesome and as authentic as you can ask from a movie.

 The Grandmasters (2013: Chinese version): This is much more artsy than the other Ip Man movies above.
 It’s probably more visually rich and stunning on screen compared to most martial arts movies in general.
-But the fight scenes are solid and the director, Wong Kar-wai, focuses a lot attention to them in the movie and makes Wing Chun stand out.
+But the fight scenes are solid, and the director, Wong Kar-wai, focuses a lot of attention on them in the movie and makes Wing Chun stand out.

 What’s great about these movies is that you see very authentic Wing Chun moves in the fight scenes.
-And that’s what makes these films worth watching… especially if you’re a Wing Chun fan or student.
+And that makes these films worth watching… especially if you’re a Wing Chun fan or student.

 He’s so important to Wing Chun and the martial arts world that we’ve created a special Bruce Lee movies page.

 Wing Chun: It came out around 1994, and Michelle Yeoh plays the title role of Yim Wing Chun.

 The Classic Favorite Among All Wing Chun Practitioners